MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/invalid-file-error-parentheses-80048000.md

 ---
 title: Invalid file error (80048000)
-description: Provides a solution to an error that occurs when attempting to import a solution in Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to the 80048000 error that occurs when attempting to import a solution in Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date: